-Element Tasks Configuration panel Shows a preview of the selected page.
+Element Tasks Configuration panel Shows a preview of the selected Page.
 You can also do the following on the preview panel: To zoom in and out on the preview, scroll the mouse wheel.
 To relocate an object, drag and drop the object.
-To layer an object, right-click the object and set the Order options.
-To group multiple objects, drag the mouse to select the objects, right-click on any of the objects and select Group .
+To layer an object, right-click the object and set the Order options. ◆ To group multiple objects, drag the mouse to select the objects, right-click on any of the objects and select Group .
 To align object, drag the mouse to select the objects, right-click on any of the objects and select Align.
 To set objects in perfect alignment, use the View menu options to select Show Grid and Align to Grid.

 Element Tasks Properties panel Use the panel to configure selected object properties.
-For detailed information about object properties, refer to the following sections: ◆ , page 130 Object Properties for ATEN Keypad / Control Pad, page 153 Library m Use Library to customize the appearance of the page and its buttons.
-For more information, see Library , page 117.
+For detailed information about object properties, refer to the following sections: Note: The iFrame ID should match the ID indicated at the top-right corner of the iFrame in the preview area., page 140 Object Properties for ATEN Keypad / Control Pad, page 164 Library m Use Library to customize the appearance of the page and its buttons.
+For more information, see Library , page 125.
 Button Action or Slider Bar Action Use this panel to define the functions of each button and slider bar.
-For detailed information, see Button / Slider Bar / Dial Kit Actions , page 156.
+For detailed information, see Button / Slider Bar / Dial Kit Actions , page 167.
 Advanced functions To add additional conditions and actions to buttons, use the Flag function.
-For more information, see Flag , page 182.
-For a button to initiate a sequence of actions, create a Macro.
-For more information, see Macro , page 202.
+For more information, see Flag , page 194. ◆ For a button to initiate a sequence of actions, create a Macro.
+For more information, see Macro , page 214.